BOUDREAUX

 A part of the School of Law campus, also designed by our team, the Taylor House is now home to the admissions offices, conference rooms, and event spaces.

-2025 Merit Award for Adaptive Reuse/Preservation from SC American Institute of Architects
+2025 Merit Award for Adaptive Reuse/Preservation from SC AIA

 projects